 74. I’ve never seen any evidence that she cares much about what other people think of her.

-75. I had a minor surgery this year and she came to stay with me for a few days to help with recovery.
-I woke up from a nap to find her outside picking up limbs in my yard.
+75. I had a minor surgery a few years ago and she came to stay with me for a few days to help with recovery.
+I woke up from a nap to find her, at 88 years old, outside picking up limbs in my yard.

 76. She calls God her best friend.